Podcast

 Featuring: CEO of Detroit Academy of Arts and Sciences Lawrence Hood & Superintendent of Detroit Public Schools Community District Dr. Nikolai Vitti

-Featuring: former U.S. Senator Debbie Stabenow, President & CEO of the Michigan League for Public Policy Monique Stanton, & Data, Research, and Communications Organizer for 482Forward Kayla Tate
+Featuring: former U.S. Senator Debbie Stabenow, president & CEO of the Michigan League for Public Policy Monique Stanton, & data, research, and communications organizer for 482Forward Kayla Tate

 Featuring: assistant superintendent of family and community engagement of Detroit Public Schools Community District Sharlonda Buckman, president & CEO of Detroit Parent Network Jametta Lilly, and parent perspectives from Angela Khater and Brandon Sylvester